 Training: a review

-(The riding school arena; photo taken with the kind permission of the SRS during a press tour)
+(The Baroque riding school winter arena where both gala performances and training sessions take place; photo taken with the kind permission of the SRS during a press tour)

 Horses and I enjoy a mutual non-aggression pact.
 I keep clear of them and they keep clear of me.

-So you might think me the last person to want to spend an hour watching Lipizzaners prance around the winter riding school for their morning training.
+So you might think me the last person to want to spend an hour watching Lipizzaners prance around for their morning training (Morgenarbeit in German).

 I went in thinking the same, but came out genuinely moved by the whole experience.